 Salt: as required

-Heat 1 tsp oil in a kadai or pan, add mustard, cumin and let them splutter.
+Heat 1 teaspoon oil in a kadai or pan, add mustard, cumin and let them splutter.

 Now add urad dal, channa dal, sauté until urad dal turn light golden.